EuroAirport Basel Mulhouse Freiburg: History

+Foundation and early years

 Plans for the construction of a joint Swiss–French airport started in the 1930s but were halted by the Second World War.
 Swiss planners identified Basel as one of the four cities for which a main urban airport would be developed and recognized that the existing airfield at Sternenfeld in Birsfelden was too small and, due to the development of the adjacent river port facilities, unsuitable for expansion.
 The suburb of Allschwil was proposed for a new airport, and this would require being constructed across the Franco-Swiss border, leading to talks with French authorities centered on developing a single airport that would serve both countries, enhancing its international airport status.

 In 1946 talks resumed and it was agreed that an airport would be built 4 km north of Blotzheim, France.
 France would provide the land and the Swiss canton of Basel-Stadt would cover the construction costs.
 Basel-Stadt's Grand Council agreed to pay the costs for a provisional airport even before an international treaty was signed (which was not until 1949).
 Construction began on 8 March 1946 and a provisional airport with a 1200 m runway was officially opened on 8 May.